Review date: September 2020

 - hospitality exchange – similar to a non-simultaneous house swap but done while the members are at home.

-- couchsurfing – Members are encouraged to indicate if they can “offer free temporary accommodation a member of Homeforswap who is travelling.”
+- couchsurfing – Members can “offer free temporary accommodation a member of Homeforswap who is travelling.”
 This means offering non-reciprocal hosted lodging.

 Additional features: Home for Swap has email functionality, reviews and all of the other standard offerings of a good home swap site including accommodation insurance and a house swap contract.
 HomeforSwap offers optional additional insurance that can be purchased with each exchange.